wevote/WeVoteReactNative/docs/installing/CLONING_CODE.md

 **Other notes:**
-After this fluxbranch is migrated completely (libraries replicated for react-native), we will have a functional ballot (See `scenes/Ballot/Ballot.js`)
+After this fluxbranch is migrated completely (all the browser oriented libraries will have been replaced with those for react-native), we will have a functional native WeVote ballot App (See `scenes/Ballot/Ballot.js`)

 There are a few `.jsx` files in this repo.
 They cannot be used with react-native, I haven't removed them as they may have dependencies.
 If so, when running `react-native run-ios` missing dependencies will be flagged, to fix this we just need to rename the extension to `.js` and rewrite the unused libraries (if any).